A Unified Distributed Algorithm for Hybrid Near-Far Field Activity Detection in Cell-Free Massive MIMO

 \subsection{System Model}

-Consider an uplink cell-free massive MIMO system with \( M \) APs and \( N \) IoT devices.
+We consider an uplink cell-free massive MIMO system with \( M \) APs and \( N \) IoT devices, as depicted in Fig.~\ref{fig:Hybrid}.
 Each AP is equipped with a $K$-antenna uniform linear array with a half-wavelength space, and each IoT device utilizes a single antenna.
 All \( M \) APs communicate with a CPU through fronthaul links.
 The channels between the APs and the devices are assumed to undergo quasi-static block fading, which remains unchanged within each coherence block, but may vary across different blocks.
-Due to the boundary of the Rayleigh distance $2D^{2}/\lambda_\text{c}$, where $D$ is the aperture of the antenna array and $\lambda_\text{c}$ is the wavelength of the carrier, some devices are located in the near-field region of an AP if they are within its Rayleigh distance, and the remaining devices are located in its far-field region.
+The Rayleigh distance is defined as $2D^2/\lambda_\text{c}$, where $D$ is the aperture of the antenna array and $\lambda_\text{c}$ is the wavelength of the carrier.
+Devices located within this distance from an AP are considered near-field users, while the remaining devices are considered far-field users.
 Notice that a device can appear as a near-field user for some APs and far-field user for other APs at the same time.

 For each AP $m$, let $\mathcal{U}_m$ denote the subset containing $N_{m,\text{near}}$ devices in the near-field region, and $\mathcal{U}^{\text{c}}_m$ denote the complement set containing the remaining $N - N_{m,\text{near}}$ devices in the far-field region.
 If device $n$ is located in the far-field region of AP $m$, the uplink channel can be modeled as\cite{ganesan2021clustering}: